About the TCC Challenge

 But all is not going to simply return to normal, my life has changed and I believe it has done so for the better.
 I’m grateful cancer chose me because it has given me the opportunity to make a difference in making a success out of the TCC Challenge.

-I will be joined by my brother Dom who, after 12 years of working in Advertising in London needed no persuading in leaving the city behind.
+Joined by my brother Dom who, after 12 years of working in Advertising in London needed no persuading in leaving the city behind.
 Without his support it would have been hard to co-ordinate such a massive challenge.

 The Challenge